 Variations

-Kumbalanga Pulissery (Ash-Gourd) – It is a Kerala-style moru curry where kumbalanga (ash gourd) is also added to the curry and is quite popular in the region.
+Kumbalanga Pulissery (Ash-Gourd) – It is a Kerala-style moru curry where kumbalanga (ash gourd) is added to the curry and is quite popular in the region.

 Storage Suggestions